rlucente-se-jboss/bootc-pxe-server/README.md

 The same server is also used to build a bootable container image that can be installed on a target edge device via PXE boot.

+There's also a great [article](https://developers.redhat.com/articles/2024/08/20/bare-metal-deployments-image-mode-rhel) that discusses this approach.

 ## Prepare your network for a new DHCP server
 Since you're creating a new DHCP server, you need to make sure that there is no competing DHCP server on the target network.
 How to do this really